sudsk/gcp-digital-healthcare/README.md

 The second requirement for view is - A view of the current state of an appointment must be shown (Is it currently booked / cancelled or completed).
 Assuming the view is not for querying state of a specific appointment, in which case BigTable is more suitable for low latency access, but to present a current state view for all appointments, in which case we will exclude populating Bigtable from this exercise scope, as all three views requirement can be met by BigQuery.

-Dataflow is obvious choice here for ingestion and recommended by from Google for processing streaming events and storing on BigQuery and/or Bigtable.
+Dataflow is obvious choice here for ingestion and recommended by Google for processing streaming events and storing on BigQuery and/or Bigtable.

 To keep things simple, we will use Dataflow template here.
 The template can be customised to meet complex scenarios if required.